gamejolt/doc-help/src/guidelines/index.md

   - Excessive and/or repeated tagging of users in posts, comments and other content.
   - Posting nonsensical text or images (i.e. content that is not intended to make sense in the first place).
   - Posts that include links to off-topic or monetized external websites.
-  - Repeatedly posting in quick succession.
+  - Repeatedly posting in quick succession (via posts, shouts, chat, comments, etc.).
   - Duplicate posts.
   - Performing actions that result in notifications on a single user’s content in quick succession with negative intention.
 For example, following users and games.
   - Using bots or scripts to post, like, and follow content at inhumane rates.